 If you’re looking for a delicious, comforting dinner for the whole family, you found it!
 This rice casserole has it all in one – meat, rice, vegetables, sauce, and cheese, all combined into one delicious dish.

-Beef Enchiladas is one of my family’s most requested dinners.
-No surprising, because there is so much flavor coming from ground beef, bell peppers, spices, and enchilada sauce.
+Beef Enchiladas are one of my family’s most requested dinners.
+No surprise, because there is so much flavor coming from ground beef, bell peppers, spices, and enchilada sauce.

 This is a great dish for the whole family and you can easily adjust the spice level.
-I use just one chili in adobo sauce but if you want to kick up the spice, you can use two.
-Adding a little more chipotle chili powder can also make the casserole more spicy.
+I use one chili in adobo sauce and spices but if you want to kick up the spice, you can add a jalapeno or serrano chili pepper (or two).
 Overall, the spice is about medium but it is balanced well with rice and cheese topping.

 Preheat the oven to 350° and lightly grease a 9×13 casserole dish.
 (This casserole can actually be cooked right in the 12-inch skillet that you use to cook beef and vegetables or in a separate 9×13 casserole dish.)

-Slice onions and bell peppers and saute until softened.
-Add tomatoes and garlic and saute until garlic is fragrant.
+Slice onions and bell peppers and sauté until softened.
+Add tomatoes and garlic and sauté until garlic is fragrant (1).
 Take vegetables out of the pan, and set aside.
-Saute ground beef in the same pan as the vegetables, breaking up all the clumps until beef is browned.
-Mix cooked vegetables back into the beef.
+Sauté ground beef in the same pan as the vegetables, breaking up all the clumps until beef is browned.
+Mix cooked vegetables back into the beef (2).

 Add spices, diced chili in adobo sauce, tomato sauce, salt, and sugar.
-Mix well, pour in hot beef stock, and add rice.
+Mix well, pour in hot beef stock, and add rice (3).
 Stir everything until evenly incorporated.
-You can cook beef and rice mixture right in the skillet or transfer it into a casserole dish.
+You can cook the beef and rice mixture right in the skillet or transfer it into a casserole dish.

-Cover the skillet tightly (or the casserole dish) with a sheet of aluminum foil and bake for about 40 minutes.
-(Note: if using different rice, bake time could be a few minutes more or less.)
+Cover the casserole dish tightly (or the skillet) with a sheet of aluminum foil (4) and bake for about 40 minutes.
+(Note: if using different rice, bake time will be affected.)

-Take the skillet out of the oven and take off the foil.
-Finally, sprinkle cheese evenly over the top of the casserole and bake for another 5-7 minutes.
+Take the baking dish out of the oven and take off the foil.
+Finally, sprinkle cheese evenly over the top of the casserole (5) and bake for another 5-7 minutes.
+Once finished cooking, you can garnish the casserole with some minced cilantro (6).

 Ingredients